 git add postCreateCommand.sh --chmod=+x

-Then, create a commit message by running git commit -m "YOUR MESSAGE" and then git push to send it up to the repository on GitHub.
+Then, create a commit message by running git commit -m "YOUR MESSAGE"

 You are now ready to see your new Codespace all set up for Substrate hacking!

-Navigate in your browser to your copy of the Node template that you just pushed up to, and click on the < > Code green button, then click on the Codespaces tab.
+Navigate in your browser to your copy of the Node template that you just pushed up to, and click on the < > Code

-Finally, click on the + button to create a new Codespace.
-If you find you want an environment with more processing power, you can click on the ... instead, and customize the virtual machine's memory and CPU.
+button to create a new Codespace.
+If you find you want an environment with more processing power, you can click on the ...

 GitHub will spin up a full developer environment in your Codespace following the instructions you specified in the shell script.
-You will have a compiled substrate-contracts-node and the cargo-contract CLI ready to use.
-To make sure it works, you can try running cargo contract --help from inside the terminal in the Codespace and you should see helpful output from the CLI.
+You will have a compiled substrate-contracts-node

 You're now ready to start testing your work on your Substrate blockchain on the virtual machine provided by Codespaces!
 Want to get a friend started hacking on your code also?
-All you need to do is share your postCreateCommand.sh file with them, and they have everything they need to boot up their own Codespace and get going, too.
+All you need to do is share your postCreateCommand.sh

 In conclusion, using GitHub Codespaces to test your Substrate code can greatly simplify the development and testing of your custom blockchains.
 The cloud-based environment allows you to access your work from anywhere, collaborate easily, and standardize your development setup.
 With just a few clicks, you can create a shareable developer environment for testing your Substrate blockchain and getting quick feedback from others.
 By leveraging these powerful tools, you can speed up your development workflow and bring your custom blockchain projects to life more quickly and efficiently.